 - 1. General.
-For the purposes of sourcing, direct mail which is defined within the definition of "delivery charges" in the Library of Definitions, Part I, of the Agreement, is split into two separate categories and sourced as follows: - (a) retail sales that include both the sale and delivery of printed advertising and promotional material, which are delivered to a mass audience are sourced under the provisions of Section 313, Direct Mail Sourcing; and - (b) retail sales of all other direct mail are sourced under the provisions of Section 310, General Sourcing Rules.
-This includes retail sales of - 1) printed material that is not advertising and promotional material, - 2) retail sales of printed material that is advertising and promotional material which does not include delivery to a mass audience, and - 3) retail sales of services for the delivery, but not the sale, of direct mail, which are sourced under the provisions of Section 310, General Sourcing Rules, and - 4) services that result in the sale of printed material that is not advertising and promotional material.
+For the purposes of sourcing, direct mail which is defined within the definition of "delivery charges" in the Library of Definitions, Part I, of the Agreement, is split into two separate categories and sourced as follows: - (a) retail sales that include both the sale and delivery of printed advertising and promotional material are sourced under the provisions of Section 313, Direct Mail Sourcing; and - (b) retail sales of all other direct mail are sourced under the provisions of Section 310, General Sourcing Rules.
+This includes retail sales of - 1) printed material that is not advertising and promotional material, - 2) printed material that is advertising and promotional material which does not include delivery to a mass audience, - 3) services for the delivery, but not the sale, of direct mail, and - 4) services that result in the sale of printed material that is not advertising and promotional material.

-- "Printed material\-that is not advertising and promotional material"\-includes itemsincludes, but is not limited to the following types of direct mail:
+"Printed material that is not advertising and promotional material" includes, but is not limited to the following types of direct mail:

-- 1) transactional direct mail that contains personal information specific to the addressee including invoices, bills, statements of account, payroll advices: - 2) any legally required mailings including privacy notices, tax reports and stockholder reports; and - 3) other non-promotional direct mail delivered to existing or former shareholders, customers, employees, or agents including newsletters and informational pieces.
+- 1) transactional direct mail that contains personal information specific to the addressee including invoices, bills, statements of account, payroll advices; - 2) any legally required mailings including privacy notices, tax reports and stockholder reports; and - 3) other non-promotional direct mail delivered to existing or former shareholders, customers, employees, or agents including newsletters and informational pieces.

-Printed material that is not advertising and promotional material is sourced under Section 310 even when advertising and promotional direct mail is included in the same envelope or package. such as account statements, invoices, privacy notices, stockholder reports, and payroll advices, even when advertising and promotional direct mail is packaged together and delivered to a mass audience or to addresses on a mailing list at the direction of the purchaser.
+Printed material that is not advertising and promotional material is sourced under Section 310 even when advertising and promotional direct mail is included in the same envelope or package.

 Example 1.
-A purchaser contracts with a printer service provider to perform data processing services, print billing invoices, prepare the invoices for mailing, and deliver them to the U. S. Postal Service or other delivery service for delivery to the address on each invoice.
+A purchaser contracts with a service provider Company A to perform data processing services, print billing invoices, prepare the invoices for mailing, and deliver them to the U. S. Postal Service or other delivery service for delivery to the address on each invoice.
 Each envelope is mailed to a residential address and contains an invoice and several advertising inserts.
-TThe sale is sourced under Section 310 of the Agreement.
+The sale is sourced under Section 310 of the Agreement.